create3000/x_ite/docs/_posts/getting-started.md

 ## Embedding X_ITE within a Web Page

-To display your X3D scene in a HTML5 page first save your scene as X3D XML Encoded file, X3D JSON Encoded file, or as X3D Classic Encoded file, i.e. create a file with the extension .x3d, .x3dj, .x3dv, or .wrl.
+To display your X3D scene in a HTML5 page, first save your scene as X3D XML Encoded file, X3D JSON Encoded file, or as X3D Classic Encoded file, i.e. create a file with the extension .x3d, .x3dj, .x3dv, or .wrl.

 The HTML5 page is quite easy to create, the HTML5 code below shows you the minimum requirements.
 The path to the X3D scene is specified in the *src* attribute of the \<x3d-canvas\> element.